ceandrade/brkga_mp_ipr_cpp/README.md

 ```

 Here, `fitness_t` defines the type of the objective function value.
 In the vast
 majority of the cases, `double` suffices.
-Let's take a look into the main call
+Let's take a look at the main call
 [main_minimal.cpp](https://github.com/ceandrade/brkga_mp_ipr_cpp/blob/master/examples/tsp/src/single_obj/main_minimal.cpp).
 This is a trimmed copy: